 "...Our aim is to grow our business by continually exceeding customer expectations and delivering unparalleled levels of service..."

-Park's is one of Scotland's largest and most successful motor groups, operating a diverse portfolio of luxury, niche and volume franchises from various locations throughout Scotland including; Glasgow, Hillington, Ayr, Irvine, Hamilton, Coatbridge, Motherwell, East Kilbride, Bathgate, Stirling, Perth, Dunfermline, Aberdeen, Inverness and Elgin.
+Park's is one of Scotland's largest and most successful motor groups, operating a diverse portfolio of luxury, niche and volume franchises from various locations throughout Scotland and England including; Glasgow, Hillington, Ayr, Irvine, Hamilton, Coatbridge, Motherwell, East Kilbride, Bathgate, Stirling, Perth, Dunfermline, Aberdeen, Inverness, Elgin and Leeds.

-In addition to motor vehicle retailing, our group operates 4 petrol forecourts, two large body repair centres in Hillington and East Kilbride and a fast-fit outlet as well as one of the largest trade parts wholesaling operations in Scotland.
+In addition to motor vehicle retailing, our group operates four petrol forecourts, four large body repair centres in Hillington, East Kilbride, Stirling and Inverness and a fast-fit outlet as well as one of the largest trade parts wholesaling operations in Scotland.
 Completing the line-up is Park's of Hamilton, Scotland's leading luxury coach operators with in excess of 120 coaches, which cater for both business and leisure travel throughout Britain and Europe.

 Our coaches division was strengthened in 1996 with the acquisition of Trathens Travel Services Ltd, an express coach operator incorporating Star Riders, based in Plymouth.